-approximately \$ million to fund the development of our GSPT1 program through ;

-approximately \$ million to continue to develop our QuEEN platform;

-approximately \$ million for the continued development of our discovery programs through ; and the remaining proceeds for working capital and other general corporate purposes.
+- approximately \$47.0 million to \$57.0 million to fund the development of our GSPT1 program through a planned Phase 1/2 clinical trial; - approximately \$120.0 million to \$130.0 million for the continued development of our discovery programs beyond GSPT1, including a second program through a Phase 1 clinical trial, a third program through IND filing, and a fourth program into IND-enabling activities; - approximately \$65.0 million to \$75.0 million to continue to develop our QuEEN platform; and - the remaining proceeds for working capital and other general corporate purposes.

-Based on our current plans, we believe our existing cash and cash equivalents, together with the net proceeds from this offering, will be sufficient to fund our operations and capital expenditure requirements through
+Based on our current plans, we believe our existing cash and cash equivalents, together with the net proceeds from this offering, will be sufficient to fund our operations and capital expenditure requirements into the third quarter of 2024.